Search NSGC

 Learning objectives should:

-• Serve as the basis for selection of content and instructional strategies.
+• Serve as the basis for selection of content, instructional strategies, and appropriate speakers.

-• Describe to learners exactly what knowledge, skills and/or attitudes they are expected to accomplish/demonstrate as a result of the learning program.
+• Describe to learners exactly what knowledge and/or skills they are expected to accomplish/demonstrate as a result of the session.

 • Serve as the basis for providing periodic feedback, measuring progress, and assessing learning.